-Founded in 1610, Hampton is the oldest continuously existing English-speaking settlement in the United States—recently celebrating 400 years.
+Founded in 1610, Hampton is the oldest continuously existing English-speaking settlement in the United States—having celebrated 400 years in 2010.
 It also holds the country's first aviation research facility, NASA Langley Research Center.
 The center was headquarters for the first manned space program in the United States: astronauts for the Mercury and Apollo missions trained here.

 Hampton was one of Virginia's major Colonial cities.
 In 1718 the pirate William Teach (better known as Blackbeard) was killed by Virginia sailors in a battle off North Carolina.
 As a warning to other pirates, the sailors brought his head back and mounted it on a pole at the entrance to the Hampton River (now Blackbeard Point, a residential area).